 Skitourenguru digitizes the backcountry ski tours with state-of-the-art techniques and high quality base data.
+Topographic maps, ortofotos, slope angle and avalanche terrain maps as well as GPS tracks are considered.

-The applied process (digitization, validation) is described in the document Routenanlage (route tracking).
+The applied process (digitization, validation) is described in the document Routenanlage (route digitization).
 Even though the routes have been digitized with best effort, they can be suboptimal or in single cases even wrong.
 The routes underlie the following constraints:

 - Routes and corridors can contain defects.
-Technically speaking, an ideal route can only be defined on site. - Skitourenguru uses for each route a static track.
+Strictly speaking, an ideal route can only be defined on site. - Skitourenguru uses for each route a static track.
 In reality, the ideal track can change depending on the conditions. - A route can contain passages which need to be passed by foot.
 Such passages cannot be indicated, since neither the conditions, nor the skills of the individuals are known. - A difficulty is assigned to each route.
 The difficulty is subjective and thus, might be wrong. - The Risk-Indicators are only valid if the route is ascended and descended as shown on the map.